astefanutti/camel-cdi/README.md

     @Override
     public void configure() {
-        // Lookup CDI bean with qualifier @ContextName("first") then @Default if any from("...").bean(Bean.class);
+        // Lookup CDI bean with qualifier @ContextName("first")
+        // Then @Default if any
+        from("...").bean(Bean.class);
     }
 }